Jewish Federation of Fort Wayne · Est. 1921

 Applications are online.
 Spots are limited.

-3 Weeks in July
+3 Weeks in the summer

 At a nature park perfect for Camp